muep/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 _Why does Clojure have two similar structures for list like structures?_
 Well there is kinda significant difference in the performance of lists and vectors under different circumstances.
 Then you might ask, _"Well which one should I use?"_
-The rule of thump is:
+The rule of thumb is:
 When in doubt, use vectors.

 We will later explain in better detail the performance differences between the two,